Registration with the Open University

 Other study and employment

 You may not study for any other degree or qualification at the Open University or any other institution at the same time as your research degree study at the Stowers Institute for Medical Research.
-Current Stowers staff members who enrol in the Open University Research Degree Program must relinquish their staff position and salary and will receive a student salary and benefits.
+Current Stowers staff members who enroll in the Open University Research Degree Program must relinquish their staff position and salary and will receive a student salary and benefits.